Election Day: May 2, 2023

 Fraser Public Schools is seeking a $59 million bond, which will be sold in two series to reduce interest costs.

-The Fraser Public Schools Board of Education has unanimously approved placing a $59 million bond proposal on the May 2 ballot.
 The bond will provide revenue for updates and renovations at all of Fraser’s schools.
 If approved by voters, the current tax rate will not change.
+The tax rate for bonds that are expiring will simply be extended.

 School Superintendent Dr. Carrie Wozniak said that the bond proposal is designed to continue enhancing security improvements already being implemented at all schools and facilities.
 “The bond proposal will finance updates of building infrastructure, including roofs and exterior doors, mechanical and electrical systems, parking lots, and walkways,” she said.
 “In addition, the bond will provide revenue for improving site drainage, constructing an addition to the athletic support facility at Fraser High School, and replacing equipment and school buses that have reached the end of their useful life.”